Zomb1342/Spira-Unleashed/README.md

 Final Fantasy X External Hack I am writting in C++.
 Some features work but it is far from finished.

-Simple menu is made through input / out of the console.

-Externally hooked a function and wrote bytes directly to memory to create our GodMode & 1HitKO features.

 Working features are as follows:

 GODMODE & 1HITKO